-- A decision by an officer referred to in section 36(1) not to (1) approve of the applicant as a surety is final unless the applicant becomes entitled to re-apply under subsection (2). - (2) An applicant who is refused approval as a surety may re-apply for approval to the officer who made that decision, or if he is absent or unavailable to another officer acting in his position, on the ground that - new facts have been discovered, new circumstances have arisen or the circumstances have changed since he was refused approval; or - he failed to adequately present his case for approval on (b) his previous application, and the provisions of this Act, except section 37, shall, with necessary modifications, apply to any such further application and the decision thereon.
+- (1) A decision by a surety approval officer not to approve of the applicant as a surety is final unless the applicant becomes entitled to re-apply under subsection (2). - (2) An applicant who is refused approval as a surety may re-apply for approval to the surety approval officer who made that decision, or if that officer is absent or unavailable to another surety approval officer, on the ground that - new facts have been discovered, new circumstances have arisen or the circumstances have changed since he was refused approval; or - he failed to adequately present his case for approval on (b) his previous application, and the provisions of this Act, except section 37, shall, with necessary modifications, apply to any such further application and the decision thereon.